carrollsa/Graph/README.md

 ### Finding an unconnected dominating set of a graph

-Calculate an approximate minimum dominating set of either type of graph with the `greedy` method of the static class `DominatingSetCalculations`
+Calculate an approximate minimum dominating set of either type of graph with the static `greedy` method of the `DominatingSetCalculations` class.

 ```java
 Set<Vertex> dominatingSetA = DominatingSetCalculations.greedy(directedGraph);